BIOL275-MSUM/lab-5-data-summarizing-HamzeOmar/README.md

 Hamze Omar
 2021-02-18

-Welcome to my lap 5 assignment.
+## Welcome to my lap 5 assignment.

-  - The objectives are listed below
+  - The objectives of this lab are listed below.

-  - In this lab, you will learn to:

   - Rename variables